markschl/seqtool/README.md

 and/or setting attributes.

 ### Information about sequences
+* **[view](https://github.com/markschl/seqtool/wiki/view)**: View biological sequences, coloured by base / amino acid, or by sequence quality.
+The output is automatically forwarded to the 'less' pager on UNIX.
 * **[count](https://github.com/markschl/seqtool/wiki/count)**: This command counts the number of sequences and prints the number to STDOUT.
 Advanced grouping of sequences is possible by supplying or more key strings containing variables (-k).